njwest/Sazerac/README.md

 # Sazerac

-A VueJS-ready GraphQL API written in Elixir on Phoenix 1.3.
+A VueJS frontend + GraphQL API written in Elixir on Phoenix 1.3.

 ## Running this API